open-telemetry/opentelemetry-dotnet/docs/trace/extending-the-sdk/README.md

 method.
 These are referred to as "legacy Activity" in this repo.
 These libraries already create activities but they do so by using the `Activity` constructor directly, rather than using `ActivitySource.StartActivity` method.
-These activities does not by default runs though the sampler, and will have their `Kind` set to internal and they'll have empty ActivitySource name associated with it.
+These activities does not by default runs through the sampler, and will have their `Kind` set to internal and they'll have empty ActivitySource name associated with it.